-The largest wilderness in Colorado, the Weminuche wilderness contains a significant portion of the extremely rugged San Juan Mountains near the towns of Durango and Silverton, Colorado.
-The area is known for exceptional scenic beauty and it’s landscapes are commonly found on postcards and calendars.
+The largest wilderness in Colorado, the Weminuche wilderness contains a significant part of the San Juan Mountains near the towns of Durango, Silverton, and Pagosa Springs Colorado.
+The area is known for its difficult and rugged terrain that ranges from the deep Animas river gorge to the tops of jagged peaks in the Needle Range that lie immediately to the east.

 A pleasant time to visit the Weminuche wilderness is mid-July to early September.
 Winter snow can last until early July.
 During the summer monsoon season, stormy weather will affect your backcountry experience July through early September.
 Whenever visiting the Colorado high country, always be prepared for rain or even snow.
 See the Colorado Backpacking Guide for more information about Colorado backcountry safety and trip planning.